ansible/ansible-builder/docs/index.rst

 In the Final stage, Ansible Builder integrates the first three stages, installing all the stashed files on the output of the Base stage and generating a new image that includes all the content.

 Ansible Builder injects hooks at each stage of the container build process so you can add custom steps before and after every build stage.
 You may need to install certain packages or utilities before the Galaxy and Builder stages.
 For example, if you need to install a collection from GitHub, you must install git after the Base stage to make it available during the Galaxy stage.
-To add custom build steps, add an ``additional_build_steps`` section to your execution environment definition.
+To add custom build steps, add an ``additional_build_steps`` section to your Execution Environment definition.
 For more details, read through the :ref:`CLI usage docs <builder_cli>`.

 Defining collection dependencies
 ================================

-When Ansible Builder installs collections into an execution environment, it also installs each collection's dependencies.
+When Ansible Builder installs collections into an Execution Environment, it also installs each collection's dependencies.
 Collection maintainers can learn to correctly declare dependencies for their collections from the :ref:`collection-level dependencies <builder_collection_metadata>` page.

 .. toctree::